khgad/ITI-graduation-project/README.md

 ## Steps

+### 1. Install Minikube using Ansible

+Making ansible [playbook](/ansible/playbook.yml) to install minikube and kubectl locally.

+### 2. K8s instance will have two Namespaces: **tools** and **dev**

 > We should prepare `provider.tf` before appling any terraform files.
-### 2. K8s instance will have two Namespaces: **tools** and **dev**

 By using terraform we created 2 namespaces (`tools` and `dev`) in [namespaces module](/terraform/namespaces).